fossfreedom/coverart-browser/README.md

  - multi-select albums to play, queue, search for covers and edit properties

+*hint* - change both the album name and album artist and all the tracks for the selected album will be combined under one album.

 ![Imgur](http://i.imgur.com/LF6nh.png)

  - Right click to see and edit the properties for an album: